Iceland at a Glance

 For expats it is always best to find a place to live before they start their life in Iceland.
 You can do so during a fact-finding trip or preliminary visit.
 However, not every expat has the time and money to travel to Iceland solely for the purpose of undertaking an apartment search.
 Instead, a guesthouse may be a convenient short term solution.

-The Apartment Search
+The Apartment Search in Iceland

 Most Icelanders prefer buying a house or apartment as opposed to renting one.
-In fact, 75-85% of the housing stock is privately owned.
+In fact, about 80% of the housing stock is privately owned.
 The rental market is thus rather small which makes the apartment search even more difficult.
 Also keep in mind that rents are considerably higher in Reykjavik than in smaller towns or villages.

 This is why you should try to go about the apartment search in different ways.
 First of all, you can take out an ad in local newspapers and on bulletin boards around town.
 It is also always a good idea to activate your expat network or to speak to friends and co-workers in Iceland.
 Somebody may know of an apartment which hasn’t been advertised yet.
 If you don’t find your apartment through word-of-mouth, try to conduct an old-fashioned internet search.